ElektraInitiative/libelektra/doc/decisions/1_in_discussion/change_tracking.md

     - changetracking detects that value has been changed, because `false` != `0`
     - plugin changes value from `false` to `0`
     - consumers of the changetracking API will now get a false positive if they query whether `system:/background` has been changed
+    - We assume consumers of the changetracking API have access to both the previous and the new value of a changed key.
+      Therefore, they could detect these false positive cases, if the need to.

 - False negatives (missed changes) are not okay